Ayush-1211/Python/README.md

 # Python
-Complete Python Programs Basics to Advance level
+Complete Python Programs Basic to Advance level

 Where to strat?